n3m/tldr-design-patterns/creational-patterns/singleton/README.md

 ## Applications

 - Use the singleton pattern when you need to ensure that only one instance of a class is created.
-- Use the singleton pattern when you need stricter control over global varialbes
+- Use the singleton pattern when you need stricter control over global variables

 ## Examples